NH-Homelab/.github/profile/README.md

 # NH-Homelab
 A collection of repositories for various self-hosted services.
 The purpose of the homelab is to have have an accessible and flexible development environment, host my projects at a lower cost than a hosting provider, and have fine-grained access control to my projects for other users.

+This project is ongoing, and much of the code I've written for it hasn't been published yet.
+I plan to organize the code and upload it to repositories in this organization.

 ## Physical Server
 I repurposed a desktop PC for this homelab.
 After migrating to proxmox, I decided to upgrade the memory with an additional 16 GB for the additional containers.
 The GPUs were added for future machine learning projects.